ianarchbell/mozilla-webthings-433mhz/README.md

 If the code is detected, it will show on the serial monitor.
 You can then use the codes in your proxy declarations.
 So it's quite straightforward to declare the RadioProxies.

+This line declares proxy to by an output proxy (controlling a device as opposed to an input switch or sensor), on code is 5264691, off code is 5264700, bit length is 24, pulse length is 184 microseconds, protocol is 1 and number of repetitions is 10.
+An input proxy does not require all the protocol information as the protocol is decoded automatically.

     RadioProxy proxy16(PROXY_OUTPUT, &power1, 5264691, 5264700, 24, 184, 1, 10);

 To use the 433Mhz radio, you need to turn it on in your setup()